-In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842), which sets out the principles for the recognition, measurement, presentation and disclosure of leases for both parties to a contract (i.e., lessees and lessors).
-The new standard requires lessees to apply a dual approach, classifying leases as either finance or operating leases based on the principle of whether or not the lease is effectively a financed purchase by the lessee.
+In February 2016, the FASB issued ASU No. 2016-02 Leases (Topic 842) (ASU 2016-02), which sets out the principles for the recognition, measurement, presentation and disclosure of leases for both parties to a contract (i.e., lessees and lessors).
+ASU 2016-02 requires lessees to apply a dual approach, classifying leases as either finance or operating leases based on the principle of whether or not the lease is effectively a financed purchase by the lessee.
 This classification will determine whether lease expense is recognized based on an effective interest method or on a straight-line basis over the term of the lease.
 A lessee is also required to record a right-of-use asset and a lease liability for all leases with a term of greater than 12 months regardless of their classification.
-Leases with a term of 12 months or less will be accounted for similar to existing guidance for operating leases today.
-The new standard requires lessors to account for leases using an approach that is substantially equivalent to existing guidance for sales-type leases, direct financing leases and operating leases.
-The ASU is expected to impact the University's consolidated financial statements since the University has certain operating lease arrangements for which it is the lessee.
+Leases with a term of 12 months or less will be accounted for similar to existing guidance for operating leases to account for leases using an approach that is substantially equivalent to existing guidance for sales-type leases, direct financing leases and operating leases.
+ASU 2016-02 is expected to impact the University's consolidated financial statements, since the University has certain operating lease arrangements for which it is the lessee.
 ASU 2016-02 supersedes the previous leases standard, Leases (Topic 840).
 The standard is effective for fiscal years beginning after December 15, 2019, with early adoption permitted.
-The University is currently in the process of evaluating the impact that the adoption of ASU 2016-02 will have on the University's consolidated financial statements.
+The University is currently in the process of evaluating the impact that the adoption of ASU 2016-02 will have on its consolidated financial statements.